If you have ever seasoned your food with salt, drunk tap water, or swum in a pool, you have been exposed to chlorine.

 - Keep chlorine in a cool, dry location, away from children.

-- Never allow any other pool chemical to come in contact with chlorine.
+- Never allow any other pool chemicals to come in contact with chlorine.